9

 The Phillies have long been a good park for interesting local suds.
 While other parks have caught up and even surpassed, I appreciate the long-term dedication to better brews.

-Local gems Victory and Yards Brewing offer many of their wares, and are available throughout the stadium.
-You can also get acclaimed craft beer from locals Levante Brewing, Conshohocken, Ship Bottom, Sly Fox, Troegs, as well as New Belgium, Founders, and A-B owned Golden Road and Goose Island.
-The occasional import, including Kronenbourg 1664, can be had as well.
+Local gem Yards Brewing offers many of its wares throughout the stadium.
+You can also get acclaimed craft beer from locals Conshohocken, Levante Brewing, Sly Fox, Troegs, as well as Fiddlehead, New Belgium, Bells, and A-B owned Golden Road and Kona.
+And Yeungling, from nearby Pottsville PA, has a very strong presence.

 The nice thing here is you don’t need to haul halfway around the park for a good beer.
-Most stands carry something local.
-So bottoms up!
+Most stands carry something that should satisfy the beer nerd, though you may need to hunt if you seek something in particular.

 NEIGHBORHOOD 5/10